capitalisttofu/stock-market-streaming-app/backend/README.md

 To provision the kafka instance, make sure you are running the cluster according to the instructions in the root of this repository (using the docker-compose file) and then inside this backend folder run `npm run provision:kafka`

-### Generating Proto definitions
+### Avro definitions

-We share our proto definitions within our nodejs code and the pyflink app.
+We share our Avro definitions within our nodejs code and the pyflink app.
-The proto definitions can be found in the root of this repository in the `proto/messages.proto` file.
+The Avro definitions can be found in the `src/lib/avro.ts` file.
-To use these defintions in an easy way in typescript, we compile them to a js and .d.ts file found in `backend/generatedProto` directory.
-The script to do this can be found in the package.json `npm run gen-proto-ts-files`.
-We have committed the compiled proto def files to git for easier setup, but if there are changes done to the raw proto files found in the `proto` directory, then the compile script must be re-ran and the new definitions committed to git.

 # Running the application